RasmusWL/thesis-benchmarks/README.md

-# Futhark benchmarks for my thesis
+# Futhark benchmarks for my master's thesis

-This will contain benchmarks for my thesis on segmented redomap.
+This will contain benchmarks for my master's thesis on segmented redomap.

 Inspired by the benchmarks for Futhark papers (like https://github.com/HIPERFIT/futhark-pldi17/).